Higher order Massey products for algebras over algebraic operads: Differentials in the -Eilenberg--Moore spectral sequence

 In the expression of $c_{n-1}$, the element $\zeta$ is in the image of the twisting morphism $\kappa$.
 In particular, this implies that it is of weight 1, and so $\partial c_{n-1} \in \idd\otimes \langle x_1, \dots, x_r \rangle_{\Gamma^c}$.
 This finishes the proof. \end{proof}

-The formality of a dg algebra of some type is well-known to be related to the collapse of the associated Eilenberg--Moore type spectral sequence, see for instance \cite{HalperinStasheff} for the commutative case, and \cite{DanielYves} for the Lie case.
+The formality of a dg algebra of some type is well-known to be related to the collapse of the associated Eilenberg--Moore-type spectral sequence, see for instance \cite{HalperinStasheff} for the commutative case, and \cite{DanielYves} for the Lie case.
 The following statement generalizes these results.

 \begin{theorem} The Eilenberg--Moore spectral sequence of a formal $\mathcal P$-algebra over a Koszul operad collapses at the $E^2$-page.
 The same is true for formal $\mathcal P_\infty$-algebras. \end{theorem}